folachas (dark landscape)

 string ensemble and electronics.

 ‘Folachas’ in Irish means 'something hidden or obscure'.
 In this work I started by making recordings outside in nature.
-In these I was looking for 'dark' or hidden materials and meanings.
-Ghosts in the landscape.
-To achieve this I used contact microphones that picks up vibrations inside objects and an experimental, electromagnetic and radio receiver which renders light and electricity into sound waves, the SOMA Electronics, Ether.
+In these I was looking for 'dark' or hidden materials and meanings, ghosts in the landscape.
+I used contact microphones and an experimental, electromagnetic and radio receiver which renders light and electricity into sound waves.
 EMF recording equipment often used by ghost hunters.